2019 Q4 – Prepare your business for holidays, vacations and commercial festivals in China

-The last quarter of the Chinese business world revolves around the national holiday, which is Chinese Independence Day.
+The last quarter of the Chinese business world revolves around the national holiday, which is Chinese National Day.
 Every year, it is amazing to see how a whole nation goes silent in business, a phenomenon unique to the international business world.

 For companies doing business in China, a logistic plan ahead is crucial.
 Here are some tips to help you prepare and avoid delays, cancellations (and frustration):